slangenbach/notes/snowflake_snowpro_core.md

     - Data Cache in compute layer
     - Remote Disk (Cache) in storage layer
 - The Data Cache is a local SSD cache tied to a virtual warehouse and can not be shared
+- The metadata cache can return row count in table, min/max value of a column, and number of distinct values in a column without using a warehouse
+- The result cache can return hits without an an active warehouse

 ## Best Practices